LSU vs. UL Monroe NCAA Football Odds, Plays and Insights | November 20, 2021

 UL Monroe Stats and Trends

-- UL Monroe has played 10 games, with four wins against the spread.

-- The Warhawks have been underdogs by 29 points or more three times this year and covered the spread once.

-- UL Monroe's games this season have gone over the total in five out of 10 opportunities (50%).
+- UL Monroe has gone over the point total in 50% of its opportunities this season (five times in 10 games with a set point total).

-- In games that UL Monroe picks up over 385.9 yards, the team is 1-2 against the spread and 1-2 overall.
+- In games that UL Monroe piles up more than 385.9 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Warhawks have turned the ball over 13 times this season, one more turnover than the Tigers have forced (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.